kerryguard/mommafinds/_posts/2019-02-04-newborn-essentials-kate-list.md

 ### THE GOOD:

 + I found a lot of these [changing stations](http://www.iloveyoumorethancarrots.com/2013/01/changing-table-organization-must-haves.html) on Pinterest and I did something similar.
-I's the best!
+It's the best!
 I love the bins because it means I don't forget what I have or lose something at the back of a drawer.
 Also when baby starts to roll over I only needed one hand to get in these bins and thus can keep a hand on him.
 + I'd suggest you get one of the [curved changing pads](https://amzn.to/2SomJck).
 They're all a pretty standard size and we got him some really soft [changing covers](https://amzn.to/2HPQwGX) (buy two, you'll wash them a lot).
 + Diaper rash happens!
 When baby gets really bad diaper rash I put [Aquaphor](https://amzn.to/2WHoQYf) on him - it also doubles as a baby moisturizer.
 Also get some small tubes of Aquaphor for your diaper bag.
 + Wipes and Diapers are kind of a personal preference.
 We use [Pampers Swaddlers Sensitive](https://amzn.to/2DU7mAj) and Seventh Generation Free and Clear wipes.
 Diapers are kind of weird because they all have different styles and some fit kids better than others.
 Here's a whole MommaFinds post about diapers to get you started.